The CPQ Implementation Guide and Avoiding Common Pitfalls

 Define your KPIs

-A logical step in your CPQ implementation would be to pick some key performance indicators (KPIs) to map out major goals.
+A logical step in your CPQ implementation process would be to pick some key performance indicators (KPIs) to map out major goals.
 Some common goals we see with our manufacturing customers:

 - Sell highly configurable products faster